 This course is for the college student whose grasp of algebra is currently weak or marginal.
 The usual topics contained in a first or second course in high school algebra are covered.
 Successful completion of this course should prepare the student for College Algebra.
-May be taken for 3 or 5 credit hours.
 Prerequisites: (a) Elementary Algebra Asset Score of 44-55 or (b) grade of "C" or above in MTH 076, Beginning Algebra, (c) an ACT score of 22 or above, (d) COMPASS Algebra score of 54.